 - 1. QUIZZES: Students will take quizzes online.
-There are two types of quizzes: primary source reading quizzes and lecture review quizzes. - a.
-Primary source reading quizzes: These quizzes are worth 10 points each, unless otherwise noted.
-These quizzes are based on the information the student reads from the primary source readings, as scheduled. - b.
-Lecture review quizzes: These quizzes are worth 10 points each, unless otherwise noted.
-These quizzes are to test the student's knowledge over lecture material and serve as a review for the class. - c.
-Students that miss assignments (like quizzes) cannot make up the assignment unless the student is out because of a documented sickness or a documented school-related absence.
-The student must receive permission from the instructor to makeup a missed assignment. - d.
+Quizzes combine two types of questions: namely, primary source reading questions and lecture/chapter questions. - a.
+Primary source reading questions: are based on the information the student reads from the primary source readings, as scheduled. - b.
+Lecture review quizzes: These questions test the student's knowledge over lecture and textbook material and serve as a review for the class. - c.
 Any student caught cheating on a quiz will receive a zero for that quiz.
-For online classes, cheating includes using information found online, like Wikipedia or other similar sites. - 2.
-EXAMS: study material for the exams will come primarily from the recorded lectures, as well as the material that students read in the primary source documents.
+For online classes, cheating includes using information found online, like Wikipedia or other similar sites, or using Al-generated answers to written questions. - 2.
+EXAMS: study material for the exams will come primarily from the recorded lectures, as well as the material that students read in the primary source documents; the textbook acts as a supplement to these sources.
 Exams are worth 100 points total. - a.
 Students that miss a test are only allowed to make up the exam if the student has an unavoidable emergency.
-The student must contact the instructor as soon as possible to schedule a make-up exam. - b.
+The student must contact the instructor as soon as possible to schedule a make-up exam, which is subject to approval by the instructor. - b.
 Any student caught cheating on an exam will receive a zero on that exam.
-Cheating on an exam includes using sources like Wikipedia to answer questions.
-DO NOT USE WIKIPEDIA TO STUDY FOR THE EXAM. - 3.
+Cheating on an exam includes using sources like Wikipedia to answer questions or Al-generated responses.
+DO NOT USE WIKIPEDIA OR CHATGPT (OR SIMILAR SITES AND TOOLS) TO STUDY FOR THE EXAM(S). - 3.
 CULTURAL ARTIFACT ASSIGNMENT: Students will turn in their rough draft assignment and their final submission for the Cultural Artifact assignment to Blackboard on the due date scheduled (or earlier).
-Students are required to check the "SafeAssign" box so that their assignment is checked for plagiarism through the online software. - a.
+Students are required to check the "SafeAssign" box so that their assignment is checked for plagiarism through the online software.

+- a.
 There are a list of approved films in the "Cultural Artifact" assignment folder for the class.
-The student gets to pick ONE film out of the two that they want to watch for the assignment.
+The student gets to pick ONE film they want to watch for the assignment.
 If a student has a film they would like to pick that isn't on the approved list, it must be first approved by the instructor.
 There are two portions to this assignment: a rough draft assignment and then the final submission of the assignment.
 The Rough Draft assignment is not a typical rough draft of your final paper.
 It is a question-and-answer assignment. - b.
-Students can submit their assignment late; however, there is a 10-point deduction for each 24-hour day that the assignment in turned in late (this includes weekends).
-The instructor will not accept the book assignment after 4 days past the due date.

-Students will receive a zero for the book assignment if they do not turn in their book assignment.

-- c.
 Plagiarism will not be tolerated.
 All assignments are checked for plagiarism, which includes: not properly citing quotes from the book, slightly changing the words of sentences that are not the intellectual property of the student, copying a previous student's book assignment, or improperly using sources from the internet.
-The student should not use ANY internet sources to help them with this assignment (unless the student needs information on the author).
 If the student plagiarizes on the book assignment, the student will receive a zero for the assignment.
-The online software will show some plagiarism on the book assignment, especially if you use quotes from the book.
-Just make sure you are properly citing the quote with page numbers and quotation marks. - d.
-The student must complete the book assignment to pass the course.
-If a student completes all other work, yet does not turn in the book assignment, the student will receive an "F" in the course.
+You must use academic sources (a guide has been provided on Blackboard) which are subject to approval by the instructor in your rough draft assignment, and which must then be used in your final draft (if approved). - c.
+The student must complete the Cultural Artifact assignment to pass the course.
+If a student completes all other work, yet does not turn in the Cultural Artifact assignment, the student will receive an "F" in the course.